MileHacker Logo

 Pedestrian-Friendly Areas

-• City center: Karl Johans gate, Aker Brygge, Tjuvholmen are highly pedestrian-amicable with wide pavements and car-free zones.
+• City center: Karl Johans gate, Aker Brygge, Tjuvholmen are highly pedestrian-friendly with wide sidewalks and car-free zones.

 • Parks: Vigeland Park and Ekebergparken offer extensive walking paths and green escapes.